 - you need a quieter toy.

-I had to work to get used to the Sona 2, and many days its focus is too much for me.
+I had to work to get used to the Sona 2, and many days its focus is too much for me (more intense than normal vibrating clitoral massagers).
 Sona’s vibro-pulsations really hit the spot!
 It’s amazing how much stronger Sona 2 feels than Sila; I’d throw out that Sona 2 seems three times stronger, if I was forced to pick a number.

 Everyone’s sensitivity level is different, so consider whether you like full-on, strong clit-head sensation—in that case, Sona 2 is a favorite of many people.